10-Day Self-Drive Tour of the Complete Ring Road of Iceland with Top Attractions & Snaefellsnes

 - More

-Use your sixth day to explore a little more of Lake Myvatn and its unique surroundings.
-North Iceland has many top attractions and hidden gems that are easier to explore in summer.
+Spend your sixth day exploring a little more of Lake Myvatn and its unique surroundings.
+North Iceland has many top attractions and hidden gems that are best explored in summer.

-You could also visit the mighty Dettifoss waterfall.
-Detiffoss is believed to be the most powerful waterfall in Europe.
-Its giant, towering size and strong rumble make it an impressive stop.
-Dettifoss was also featured at the beginning of the 2012 Ridley Scott sci-fi film Prometheus.
+Next, you won’t want to miss the mighty Dettifoss Waterfall, the most powerful in Europe.
+Its giant size and rumbling voice make it an impressive stop.
+No wonder Dettifoss was featured at the beginning of the 2012 Ridley Scott sci-fi film Prometheus!

-You could then head to the Northern town of Husavik.
-This seaside village is unofficially referred to as the whale-watching capital of Europe.
+You could then head to the northern coastal town of Husavik.
+This seaside village is often called the “whale-watching capital of Europe” thanks to the rich marine life just offshore.
 From Husavik, you can take a trip out into the northern waters to spot some of these gentle giants of the sea.

 - Northwest Iceland